bergimax/footballer-value/README.md

 pipenv install
 ```
 - All the dependencies should be automatically soddisfied, just verify.
-- Run the web service using gunicorn inside the virtual environment:
+- Run the local service using gunicorn inside the virtual environment:
 ```
 pipenv run gunicorn --bind 0.0.0.0:9696 predict:app
 ```